Type of microwave: Combination air fryer, convection oven, and microwave

 The oven has two previously mentioned knobs—time and adjust—the centers of which contain the machine’s “stop” and “start” buttons.
 There are also buttons on the front to choose “fast combi,” “oven,” “microwave,” “air fry,” or “from frozen” cooking, as well as a button for the “food menu” where you’ll find many of the machine's presets.
 The latter is a great place to start if you’re looking to reheat something, figure out the length of time you’ll want to cook a certain amount of salmon, say, or just whip up a quick bag of microwave popcorn.

-Inside the machine’s door, there are even more preset and settings buttons, including two, meant to make melting chocolate or butter incredibly easy (trust us.
-We used them multiple times around the holidays).
-There’s also a child lock option, a “heart” button to make a cook setting a favorite, and options to change the machine’s sound cues as well as make them louder or softer.
+Inside the machine’s door, there are even more preset and settings buttons, including two, meant to make melting chocolate or butter incredibly easy (trust us—we used them multiple times around the holidays).
+There’s also a child lock option, a “heart” button to make a cook setting a favorite, and options to change the machine’s sound cues and make them louder or softer.

 We put the Combi Wave through a few standard tests meant to measure the oven’s performance against other comparable models.
 First, we microwaved a dinner-sized bowl of tomato soup for about two minutes at the highest setting.
 The soup—and the bowl—came out piping hot, so much so that the next time we made soup, we dialed back the time just a touch.